johaupt/johaupt.github.io/_posts/2019-09-19-Uplift_ITE_summary.md

 Construct a treatment estimate for the treatment and control group separately using the conditional mean model from the other group:
 \\[
-D_i^1 = Y_i(1) - E[Y(0)|X=x]
+W_i^1 = Y_i(1) - E[Y(0)|X=x]
-D_i^0 = E[Y(1)|X=x] - Y_i(0)
+W_i^0 = E[Y(1)|X=x] - Y_i(0)
 \\]

 Project the treatment estimates on variables *X* directly within each group.
-Combine the treatment effect estimates from both projection models using a weighted average with weights, for example, equal to the estimated propensity score.
+Combine the treatment effect estimates from both projection models using a weighted average with weights manually chosen or equal to the estimated propensity score.
 \\[
 \hat{\tau} = w(x)\hat{\tau_0} + (1-w(x))\hat{\tau_1}
 \\]

 The name refers to the *cross* use of the conditonal mean of one group in the construction of the treatment estimate for the other group.

-TODO: The conditonal mean correction and propensity weighting make the X-Learner look like a variation on double robust estimation to me.
-Verify!
+TODO: The conditonal mean correction and propensity weighting make the X-Learner look like a variation on double robust estimation with added treatment effect projection to me.

 *Künzel, S. R., Sekhon, J. S., Bickel, P. J., & Yu, B. (2019).
 Metalearners for estimating heterogeneous treatment effects using machine learning.
 Proceedings of the National Academy of Sciences, 116(10), 4156–4165.*